near/nearcore/docs/style.md

 **Rationale:** The `near_` prefix makes it trivial to separate metrics exported by `nearcore` from other metrics, such as metrics about the state of the machine that runs `neard`.

+### Performance

+In most cases incrementing a metric is cheap enough never to give it a second thought.
+However accessing a metric with labels on a hot path needs to be done carefully.

+If a label is based on an integer, use a faster way of converting an integer to the label, such as the `itoa` crate.

+For hot code paths, re-use results of `with_label_values()` as much as possible.

+**Rationale:** We've encountered issues caused by the runtime costs of incrementing metrics before.
+Avoid runtime costs of incrementing metrics too often.